 It can be easy for a criminal to steal an individual’s identity by sifting through his or her trash.
 By stealing a few bills, the criminal can apply for new loans and credit cards in a senior’s name.
 Paper shredders aren’t completely foolproof, but they deter most criminal activities.
 Anything that has a senior’s name, address, phone number, social security number, or banking information should be shredded before it is thrown away.

 Many older adults are choosing to age in place, and some need a helping hand to continue living at home safely and comfortably.
-Luckily, there is professional in-home senior care Prescott seniors can trust and rely on.
+Luckily, there is professional senior in-home care Prescott seniors seniors can trust and rely on.

 2. Take a Look at New Scams Once or Twice a Year